-Should you pick the Garmin Vivoactive 4 or Vivoactive 3?
+Garmin Vivoactive 4 vs. Vivoactive 3: Which should you buy?

 Cover all the basics

-Not concerned about tracking every little detail?
+Not too concerned about tracking every little detail?
 The Vivoactive 3 might be right up your alley.
-Keep in mind it lacks more detailed tracking and you'll have to pay more for a model with music storage.
+With that said, it lacks more detailed tracking, and you'll have to pay more for a model with music storage.